adamant/adamant.language.reference/keyword-types.md

 Does a C# checked context throw for loss of fractional digits?
 I don't think it does.
 That seems like it could be an issue in some situations.

-The concern is that decimal still doesn't form a good presentation for money because loss of sig figs still isn't checked?
+The concern is that decimal still doesn't form a good representation for money because loss of sig figs still isn't checked?

 **TODO:** What about a [Logarithmic number system](https://en.wikipedia.org/wiki/Logarithmic_number_system)?